Music Curriculum Statement

 - Ukulele Tuition

-At Abbey Village Primary School, we want our music provision to impact our children in the ways listed below.
+We want our music provision to have a positive impact on our children.
 We want our children to become musical, creative pupils.
-In order to achieve this, our children will show:
+Our children can:

-We monitor the impact of our music provision through whole school pupil perceptions, termly assessments, lesson observations and monitoring of lesson outcomes.
+We monitor the impact of our music provision through whole school pupil perceptions, lesson observations and monitoring of lesson outcomes.

 What our pupils think of music at Abbey Village!

-Our pupils are provided with rich experiences within Performing Arts across the year including our annual Spring Music Festival, our Christmas and Summer performances; captivating parents and bringing together the local community and enriching our pupils’ experiences of cultural capital.
+Our pupils are provided with rich experiences within Performing Arts across the year including our Annual Music Performances (ukulele and Choir) our Christmas and Summer performances; captivating parents and bringing together the local community and enriching our pupils’ experiences of cultural capital.

 The personal progression of our pupils is at the forefront of our Creative Arts curriculum, along with the discovery and celebration of talent.